-&lt;sup>69 Including where more than one body is designated as a competent authority for AML/CFT.
+&lt;sup>86 Including where more than one body is designated as a competent authority for AML/CFT.

-- 22.6.3 The supervisor is able to make a more informed evaluation and judgment on the soundness of insurers and intermediaries by receiving information from the AML/CFT designated competent authority.
-Such information may be relevant to the risk profile of the insurer or intermediary or to the effectiveness of risk management by the insurer or intermediary.
-The contents of this information may include the level of ML/FT risks to which insurers and intermediaries are exposed, and the designated competent authority's views on the risk management, corporate governance and internal control measures of supervised entities relevant to AML/CFT. - 22.6.4 The AML/CFT designated competent authority may have information on breaches of AML/CFT requirements that should be taken into consideration by the supervisor in its supervisory activities, such as when evaluating the Board, Senior Management and Key Persons in Control Functions on the basis of suitability requirements including when reviewing licence applications. - 22.7 The supervisor has effective mechanisms in place which enable it to cooperate, coordinate and exchange information with other domestic authorities, such as the financial intelligence unit, as well as with supervisors in other jurisdictions for AML/CFT purposes. - 22.7.1 Mechanisms of cooperation, coordination and exchange of information should normally address operational cooperation and, where appropriate, coordination between the financial intelligence unit (FIU), law enforcement agencies and other supervisors.
-Effective prevention of ML/FT is enhanced by close cooperation among supervisors, the FIU, law enforcement agencies, other competent authorities, and insurers and intermediaries. - Where in the course of exercising its supervisory responsibilities the supervisor becomes aware of information on ML/FT risks, it should provide relevant information to the designated competent authority.
-Where a supervisor identifies suspected criminal activity in insurers and intermediaries, it should ensure that relevant information is provided to the FIU, appropriate law enforcement agency and any other relevant supervisors. - 22.7.3 As part of its cooperation with the AML/CFT designated competent authority, the supervisor should provide input into the effectiveness of the AML/CFT framework.
+- enhanced by close cooperation among supervisors, the FIU, law enforcement agencies, other competent authorities, and insurers and intermediaries. - Where in the course of exercising its supervisory responsibilities the supervisor becomes aware of information on ML/FT risks, it should provide relevant information to the designated competent authority.
+Where a supervisor identifies suspected ML/FT in insurers and intermediaries, it should ensure that relevant information is provided to the FIU, appropriate law enforcement agency and any other relevant supervisors. - 22.7.3 As part of its cooperation with the AML/CFT designated competent authority, the supervisor should provide input into the effectiveness of the AML/CFT framework.
 This may help the designated competent authority in its consideration of effectiveness. - 22.7.4 The exchange of information is subject to confidentiality considerations.
 These are discussed in ICP 3 Information Exchange and Confidentiality Requirements.